Our AtoZMarkets Ethereum guide for dummies explains what the second-biggest cryptocurrency is, how it works and how you can use it in everyday life.

 Hard Fork: Separation of Ethereum and Ethereum Classic

-After the hacking attack which happened in June 2016 when 50$million were stolen from the platform, and the long debates that took place against the background of the incident, the Ethereum community decided to return the stolen funds by changing the blockchain code (hard fork).
+After the hacking attack which happened on June 2016 when 50$million were stolen from the platform, and the long debates that took place against the background of the incident, the Ethereum community decided to return the stolen funds by changing the blockchain code (hard fork).
 After this procedure, the funds turned up on a new smart contract that allowed owners to pick up their tokens.
 However, the consequences of this decision are not completely clear, yet.
 The fact is that Ethereum is based on the blockchain technology, which postulates the irreversibility and immutability of any transactions in the ETH network.

 Thus, by rewriting the rules of the blockchain, Ethereum contradicted the base of the technology.
 This case put the community of Ethereum and its founders at risk, as if they did not return the money of investors, it could affect the reputation of the network.
-As a result, the majority of Ethereum community members voted for hard fork and the return of investors' money, but not all agreed with this approach.
+As a result, the majority of Ethereum community members voted for a hard fork and the return of investors’ money, but not all agreed with this approach.

-This led to a split, and now there are two parallel networks: those who did not agree with the possibility of any changes in the blockchain use Ethereum Classic, and the majority, who agreed backdating to rewrite a small part of the blockchain, simply represent Ethereum.
-Both networks are functionally identical and have the same transaction history - up to the block on which the hard fork was implemented.
+This led to a split, and now there are two parallel networks: those who did not agree with the possibility of any changes in the blockchain use Ethereum Classic, and the majority, who agreed to backdate to rewrite a small part of the blockchain, simply represent Ethereum.
+Both networks are functionally identical and have the same transaction history – up to the block on which the hard fork was implemented.
 Since then, the paths of the two blockchains have diverged.

 What Is the Difference Between Ether and Ethereum?

+Many in the crypto community are confused by this question.
+Let’s clarify this in this Ethereum guide for dummies.
 You might think at first, that Ethereum and Ether are two meanings for the same concept.
 However, you will be wrong.
 Ethereum is a decentralized blockchain-based platform and Ether(ETH) is the cryptocurrency or fuel for Ethereum’s blockchain that runs the Ethereum network.
 Ether (ETH) can be bought and sold.
 It can be programmed for many use-cases like for running DApps, enabling smart contracts, generating tokens during ICOs, and for making standard P2P payments.
 Ethereum (or Ether) is also called programmable money.